hemisemidemipresent/btd6-modding-tutorial/README.md

 You didn't uninstall melonloader correctly. you need to delete the melonloader, mods, plugins, userdata, userlibs folders as well as dobby.dll, notice.txt and version.dll

+## A popup window says "failed to initialize: failed to load library"

+Change the language of Windows to english

 ## The console says "No compatibility layer found"

 You need to download the mod helper, download the latest release here: [https://github.com/gurrenm3/BTD-Mod-Helper/releases/latest/download/Btd6ModHelper.dll](https://github.com/gurrenm3/BTD-Mod-Helper/releases/latest/download/Btd6ModHelper.dll)